trevorsandy/lpub3d/tools/docs/README.txt

 -Change: Preferences/Other/Check for updates/Version now presents all valid updatable versions in a dropdown list. (r725,r728)
  *Manage better the update dialogue.
 Restrict entries to only valid update versions.
--Fix: Crash when last line in main model of mpd file is a part type line - i.e. line starts with 1 to 5. (r726) *This behavior will be seen when the user loads a model file without the meta tag '0 STEP' or '0 NOFILE'.
+-Fix: Crash when last line in main model of mpd file is a part type line - i.e. line starts with 1 to 5. (r726) *This behaviour will be seen when the user loads a model file without the meta tag '0 STEP' or '0 NOFILE'.
 -Fix: Export and PDF generation produces "Failed to create CSI" and does not produce model images in the generated document.(r727)
- *Temporary testing code blocked the creation of CSI images - my apoligies:-(
+ *Temporary testing code blocked the creation of CSI images - my apologies:-(

 LPub3D 2.0.2.721.2

 Features and enhancements
 ------------
--Fix: Add all Visual C++ dependencies to installation and portable distributions including VC++ 2015 redistributable runtime libraries (r720)
+-Fix: Add all Visual C++ dependencies to installation and portable distributions including VC++ 2015 re-distributable runtime libraries (r720)
  *Repackaged all distributions to incorporate all MSVC 2015 required dependency libraries.
-The Visual C++ Redistributable for Visual Studio 2015 is also included in the portable distributions.
-For the executable installation distribution, the installation program will check if the required libraries exist before silently installing the respective Visual C++ redistributable.
+The Visual C++ Re-distributable for Visual Studio 2015 is also included in the portable distributions.
+For the executable installation distribution, the installation program will check if the required libraries exist before silently installing the respective Visual C++ re-distributable.
  -Known Issue: Storing and retrieving the screen pos[ition], size, state and geometry settings appear to be causing intermittent crash on startup - at the end of the splash screen display. (r718/r719)
  *This functionality has been disabled for the moment while I investigate.
-This unexpected behavior was introduced with the Qt5.6/MSVC 2015 development platform.
+This unexpected behaviour was introduced with the Qt5.6/MSVC 2015 development platform.
 The change you may notice is that the application no longer starts on the screen you last close it.
 Instead, it will will always start at the same location.
-While I have experienced this behavior on a multi-screen display configuraion, there are reports that this behavior also exist on single-screen displays.
+While I have experienced this behaviour on a multi-screen display configuration, there are reports that this behaviour also exist on single-screen displays.
 -Fix: Disable search directory validation in Preferences dialogue - temporary workaround (r721) *Warnings are displayed when there are no unofficial subdirectories under the LDraw directory.
 In such case no warnings should be displayed.